bymunajat/bymunajat/README.md

-# Hello there! 👋 I'm Munajat
+# Welcome to my GitHub!😁

 I'm Munajat, an IT Project Manager with a strong interest in data and technology.
 Here, you’ll find projects that highlight my skills and passion for data analysis, project management, and software development.